LaVonda N. ReedDean and Professor of Law

 Juris Doctor, University of Southern California Law School

 B.A.
 Economics, University of Virginia

-LaVonda N. Reed, J.D., was appointed as the seventh dean of the Georgia State College of Law effective July 1, 2021.
+LaVonda N. Reed, J.D., was appointed the seventh dean of Georgia State University College of Law effective July 1, 2021.

 Prior to her appointment at Syracuse University, she was on the faculty of the Louis D. Brandeis School of Law at the University of Louisville.
 She also was a judicial clerk for the Honorable Donald W. VanArtsdalen of the U.S. District Court for the Eastern District of Pennsylvania and practiced communications and corporate law with the international firm of Paul Hastings LLP.

 Dean Reed earned her Juris Doctor degree from the University of Southern California Gould School of Law and a Bachelor of Arts degree in economics from the University of Virginia.